sstok/park-manager/src/Component/User/README.md

 Park-Manager User Component
 ===========================

-The Park-Manager User Component of the Park-Manager platform.
+The User Component of the Park-Manager platform.

 See resources for more information.